Student loans and Bankruptcy

 Students who graduate, ask for deferments, and never start paying at all, are not likely to pass the third prong of the Brunner test.

 If you qualify for an income based repayment program, apply.
-Every year you do not apply, keeps you 25 years from having the debt forgiven.
+Every year you do not apply (if you cannot pass the Brunner Test), keeps you 25 years from having the debt forgiven.

 Here in California, part of the Ninth Federal Judicial Circuit, some Judges will evaluate what part of a student loan can be repaid without undue hardship, and only discharge part of the student debt.